Spur on Pollinators with Columbine Flowers

-The elegant spurs of columbine (Aquilegia spp.) trail behind the spring blooms like the tail of a comet.
-Each projected spur is in fact an elongated, tubular nectary filled with nectar for a variety of visiting pollinators, from hummingbirds to bees to hawkmoths.
+The elegant spurs of columbine (Aquilegia spp.) trail behind each bloom like the tail of a comet.
+The spurs are elongated, tubular nectaries filled with sweet nectar to feed a variety of visiting pollinators, from hummingbirds to long-tongued bees to hawkmoths.
 These beautiful perennials are best planted in fall or early spring.

-Columbine are unique in that many of the 60+ species are just as pretty as the many hybrids offered at garden centers.
-Aquilegia comes from the Latin name, Aquila, which translates to “eagle” and refers directly to the flower’s talon-like spurs.
-All species in the genus hail from the North Temperate regions of the world and most bloom in late spring or early summer.
-All attract pollinators of one variety or another, but many of the species are specially adapted to certain groups of pollinators—making them very desirable for pollinator gardens.
+Aquilegia comes from the Latin name Aquila, which translates to “eagle” and refers directly to the flower’s talon-like spurs.
+They are unique in that many of the 60+ wild species are just as pretty as the hybrids offered at garden centers.
+All species hail from the North Temperate regions of the world and most bloom in late spring or early summer.
+The blooms attract pollinators of one variety or another, but many are specially adapted to certain pollinator groups.

-As a rule, red flowers attract hummingbirds; research as shown that this is also the case with columbine flowers.
-Beautiful wildflowers, such as the eastern red columbine (Aquilegia canadensis, 2’), with its tall stems of nodding red flowers, or the western red columbine (A. elegantula, 1-3’), with its more linear nodding, shooting-star flowers of fire orange-red, are sure to draw hummingbirds in spring and early summer.
-Hummingbirds flying through western desert regions will likely visit the blooms of the Arizona columbine (A. desertorum, 1-2’) with its many small, red flowers with shorter spurs.
-All of these flowers have spurs that hold lots of extra sweet nectar to fulfill the needs of visiting hummingbirds.
+Native American columbine species with red or orange flowers are specially adapted for hummingbirds.
+Beautiful wildflowers, such as the eastern red columbine (Aquilegia canadensis, 2 feet) with its tall stems of nodding red flowers with yellow throats, or western red columbine (A. elegantula, 1-3 feet) with its straighter, nodding, comet-shaped flowers of orange-red, are sure to attract hummingbirds in spring and early summer.
+Hummers flying through western desert regions will likely visit the blooms of the Arizona columbine (A. desertorum, 1-2 feet) with its many small, red flowers with shorter spurs.
+All of these columbine blooms hold lots of extra sweet nectar to fulfill the needs of visiting hummingbirds.

-Many columbine species have flowers that come in combinations of violet-blue and white.
-These flowers tend to be most attractive to both hawkmoths and native bees.
-(Hawkmoths are a group of moths easily distinguished by their hummingbird-like hovering flight patterns and long tongues adapted for nectar gathering.)
-Columbine with long spurs, such as the Colorado blue columbine (A. coerulea, 1-3’), are most attractive to long-tongued hawkmoths.
-Smaller-flowered species, such as the alpine Utah columbine (A. scopulorum, 6-8”) and small-flowered columbine (A. brevistyla, 1-3’) with their blue and white blooms, are better adapted to bee pollinators.
+Columbine species with flowers in combinations of violet-blue and white tend to be most attractive to hawkmoths and native long-tongued bees.
+(Hawkmoths are easily distinguished by their hummingbird-like hovering flight patterns and long tongues adapted for nectar gathering.)
+Blue columbine with long spurs, such as the Colorado blue columbine (A. coerulea, 1-3 feet), is most attractive to hawkmoths.
+Smaller, blue-flowered species, such as the alpine Utah columbine (A. scopulorum, 6-8 inches) and small-flowered columbine (A. brevistyla, 1-3 feet), are better adapted to bee pollinators.

 Some of the most impressively long spurs are found on columbine with ethereal yellow flowers that glow in the evening light.
-Most are adapted to hawkmoth pollination.
-One of the prettiest for the garden is the southwestern golden columbine (A. chrysantha, 3’) with its big starry flowers and long, long spurs of gold.
-When in full bloom, from spring to summer, the plants literally glow with beautiful blossoms.
-Another big-spurred beauty from the southwest is the long-spurred columbine (A. longissima, 1-3’) with its 4-6” long spurs.
+Most are adapted for hawkmoth pollination.
+One of the prettiest for the garden is the southwestern golden columbine (A. chrysantha, 3 feet) with its big starry flowers and long, long spurs of gold.
+From spring to summer the plants literally glow with beautiful blossoms.
+Another big-spurred beauty from the American Southwest is the long-spurred columbine (A. longissima, 1-3 feet) with its 4-6 inch long spurs.
 The upward-facing blooms are paler yellow than A chrysantha and bloom from mid to late summer.
 Both species look delicate but are surprisingly well-adapted to arid weather conditions.

-As a rule, columbine grow best in full to partial sun and soil with good to moderate fertility and sharp drainage.
-Fafard® Premium Natural & Organic Compost is a great soil addition for these garden flowers.
-They don’t require heavy fertilization and should be protected from sun during the hottest times of the day.
-After flowers, plants often die back or develop a ragged look, so be sure to surround them by other full perennials with attractive foliage and flowers that will fill the visual gaps left by these plants.
-Good compliments are tall phlox, coneflowers, bluestar, and milkweeds.
+As a rule, columbine grows best in full to partial sun and soil with good to moderate fertility and sharp drainage.
+Fafard® Premium Natural & Organic Compost is a great soil amendment for these garden flowers.
+They don’t require heavy fertilization and should be protected from the sun during the hottest times of the day.
+After flowers, plants often die back or develop a ragged look, so be sure to surround them with other full perennials with attractive foliage and flowers that will fill the visual gaps left by these plants.
+Good compliments are tall phlox, coneflowers, eastern bluestar, and milkweeds.

-Columbine are great choices for pollinator gardens, so it’s no wonder that sourcing species is surprisingly easy.
+Columbines are great choices for pollinator gardens, so it’s no wonder that sourcing species is surprisingly easy.
 High Country Garden sells a western species collection, in addition to the dwarf eastern columbine, and many others.
-Moreover, columbine self-sow and naturally hybridize-making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.
+Moreover, columbine self-sow and naturally hybridize, making them truly enjoyable garden flowers for gardeners we well as our favorite pollinators.